hpi-bp1819-naumann/shift-detector/docs/source/index.rst

     **Remember: all I'm offering is the truth.
 Nothing more.**

-Morpheus is a framework for shift detection.
+Morpheus is a framework for :term:`shift` detection.
 It unifies several methods to systematically compare data sets into an easy-to-use interface.

 Get started with :ref:`installation` and then get an overview with